ifiorante/TDF-FA25/README.md

 I think the 1mm width will give us enough of a change for our ambient objects to work, but I still wanted to test the different sizes of holes to have the extra information, just in case we need to make a pivot later.

-1   mm diameter --
+1   mm diameter -- about 1.0 degrees C of change in 15-20 seconds

-1.5 mm diameter --
+1.5 mm diameter -- about 1.5 degrees C of change in 15-20 seconds

-2   mm diameter --
+2   mm diameter -- about 1.5 degrees C of change in 15-20 seconds

-3   mm diameter -- 2.0 degrees C of change in 15-20 seconds
+3   mm diameter -- about 2.0 degrees C of change in 15-20 seconds

 https://github.com/user-attachments/assets/b17908da-b531-4ca1-9ec2-3a373742951e